-If you’re out practicing yoga in nature or on rough surfaces like concrete, then we highly suggest buying some yoga shoes that will protect your feet for a more enjoyable experience.
+If you’re out practicing yoga in nature or on rough surfaces like concrete, then we highly suggest buying some shoes that will protect your feet for a more enjoyable experience during a yoga session.

 We prefer ones that provide just enough cushion without totally restricting foot movement such as the these purple Vibrams.

-Consider wearing yoga shoes when you are not in an ideal setting for yoga practice, like if you are outdoors, or squeezing in a session at your hotel room (who knows what’s on those floors!)
+Consider wearing these type of shoes when you are not in an ideal setting for yoga practice, like if you are outdoors, or squeezing in a session at your hotel room (who knows what’s on those floors!)